MicroEJ/docs/ApplicationDeveloperGuide/introduction.rst

 Application as it is part of the initial image and cannot be removed.
 MicroEJ Sandboxed Applications are developed using MicroEJ Studio.

-A MicroEJ Multi-Sandbox Firmware is a MicroEJ Firmware that implements the ability to be extended by exposing a set of APIs and a memory space to link MicroEJ Sandboxed Applications.
-It can host several MicroEJ Sandboxed applications.

 ..
    | Copyright 2008-2020, MicroEJ Corp.
 Content in this space is free
    for read and redistribute.
 Except if otherwise stated, modification